astronomer/airflow-guides/guides/what-is-a-hook.md

 ## Overview

 Hooks are one of the fundamental concepts of Airflow.
-At a high level, a hook is an abstraction of a specific API that makes it possible for Airflow to interact with an external system.
+At a high level, a Hook is an abstraction of a specific API that makes it possible for Airflow to interact with an external system.
 Hooks are built into many operators, but they can also be used directly in DAG code.

-In this guide, we'll cover the basics of using hooks in Airflow, when to use them directly in DAG code, an example DAG implementing two different hooks.
+In this guide, we'll cover the basics of using Hooks in Airflow, when to use them directly in DAG code, an example DAG implementing two different Hooks.

 >[Over 200 Hooks](https://registry.astronomer.io/modules/?types=hooks%2CHooks&page=2) are currently listed in the Astronomer Registry.
 If there isn't one for your use case yet, you can of course write your own and are welcome to share it with the community!